Styphnolobium japonicum 'Columnaris': Columnar Scholar Tree

 Some trees come from the nursery with multiple trunks or branches clustered together at one spot on the trunk.
 Buy those with one central trunk growing up the center of the tree or prune the tree to a central leader to create a strong, durable structure.
 Space branches along the central leader to ensure good branch attachment.
 It may take several prunings to train the tree to the proper form.

 This urban-tough tree is highly recommended for urban planting.
 It adapts to restricted soil spaces, tolerates salt spray, and tolerates drought in reasonable soil but not wet soil.
 Best when planted in full sun.
-Sophora species has a few other cultivars: 'Pendula—weeping habit; 'Princeton Upright'—upright form suitable for narrow sites, somewhat smaller than the species; 'Regent'—oval crown and blooms at an early age, has glossy leaves which shed soot and dirt, readily available in nurseries.
+This species has a few other cultivars: 'Pendula'—weeping habit; 'Princeton Upright'—upright form suitable for narrow sites, somewhat smaller than the species; 'Regent'—oval crown and blooms at an early age, has glossy leaves which shed soot and dirt, readily available in nurseries.

 Pests

-Potato leafhopper kills young stems causing profuse branching or witches broom on small branches.
+Potato leafhopper kills young stems causing profuse branching or witches’ broom on small branches.
 It usually is not a problem on larger trees.

 Diseases

-Sophora species is generally pest- and disease-free.
+Styphnolobium species is generally pest- and disease-free.

 Occasionally, scholar tree will get a fungus canker about two-inches or less across, have raised reddish brown margins and light brown centers.
 The infected stem is killed when the fungus girdles the stem.
-Another fungus is sometimes found on dead branches on Sophora species.
+Another fungus is sometimes found on dead branches on Styphnolobium species.
 Frost injury may give both fungi an entrance into the tree.
 Prune out dead, damaged, or diseased branches.

 Twig blight or dieback can be a problem occasionally.
 Prune out infected branches and avoid unnecessary wounding.
 Keep trees vigorous by regular fertilization.